Lake Ngozi or Ngosi

 To reach the lake, one has to drive and stop at the edge of the Uporoto Forest Reserve at the foothills of the Uporoto range.
 It takes up to two hours to walk from the foothill to the ridge where the lake lies 200 meters below.

 It is an exciting adventure to trek or walk through the dense montane forest to the crater rim.
-Monkeys and many bird species can be seen in the forest, which is also home to an endemic species of chameleon and montane, wild banana trees.
+Monkeys and many bird species can be seen in the forest, which is also home to an endemic chameleon species and montane wild banana trees.

-The leading route is made up of cascades, horrific gorges, and valleys where someone could fall with no option of rescue.
-Walking and climbing around Uporoto range is not something to take lightly, one is supposed to be very careful.
+The leading route consists of cascades, horrific gorges, and valleys where someone could fall with no chance of rescue.
+Walking and climbing around the Uporoto range is not something to take lightly; one should be very careful.

-It is risky to fall into the gorges if one treks without care, and, if one falls into one of the numerous gorges on the way to the lake, there is no option to survive.
-Blessing Safaris guides are familiar with the routes and can guide you carefully and safely.
-Despite those risks, it is automatically safe to trek to Uporotos and view magnificent Lake Ngosi which is a sight of outstanding natural beauty and a superb hiking hotspot.
+It is risky to fall into the gorges if one treks without care, and if one falls into one of the numerous gorges on the way to the lake, there is no option to survive.
+Blessing Safaris guides are familiar with the routes and can lead you safely and carefully.
+Despite those risks, it is safe to trek to Uporotos and view magnificent Lake Ngosi, a sight of outstanding natural beauty and a superb hiking destination.

 Lake Ngozi View